barrenechea/CANable-2.5-firmware-Slcan-and-Candlelight/README.md

 https://netcult.ch/elmue/CANable%20Firmware%20Update#Source_Code
 https://netcult.ch/elmue/CANable%20Firmware%20Update/

+## Building Firmware using docker

+In the `Docker` directory, you will find ressources to compile (in a docker container) all the variants of the firmware.

 ## Updating Firmware on Linux & macOS

 _Source: [CANtact](https://cantact.io/cantact/users-guide.html#linux--macos).
 Make sure to have your device in DFU mode._